LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_htc.md

         fastboot devices

-    If you see `no permissions fastboot` or `<waiting for device>`, try running `fastboot` as root/Administrator.
+    {% include tip.html content="If you see `no permissions fastboot` while on Linux or macOS, try running `fastboot` as root." %}
-5. From the same terminal, type the following command to obtain your bootloader unlock token:
+5. Now type the following command to obtain your bootloader unlock token:

         fastboot oem get_identifier_token